Home

 Tool Web Site http://www.oracle.com/technology/products/designer/index.html

-Supported Methodology [Data Modeling] Data Store (Physical Data Model, Logical Data Model) via DAT File
+Supported Methodology [Data Modeling] Multi-Model, Data Store (Physical Data Model, Logical Data Model) via DAT File

 Bridge Parameters